aiplanethub/mini-bootcamp-introduction-to-pandas/indexing-selecting-and-assigning/1483-Selecting.md

 ## Conditional Selection

-* Suppose you are interested to get data of ‘Jose’ from the given DataFrame.
+* Suppose you are interested in getting data of 'Jose' from the given DataFrame.